Shahporan73/notes_app/README.md

-# notes_app

-A new Flutter project.
+Notes App
+A professional Flutter-based application designed for managing notes efficiently.

-## Getting Started
+Getting Started

-This project is a starting point for a Flutter application.
+This project is a starting point for a feature-rich notes application.
+It allows users to create, manage, and organize notes with a sleek, user-friendly interface.

-A few resources to get you started if this is your first Flutter project:
+Features:
+Customizable note management
+Clean and modern UI design
+Resources to help you get started:

 ![Preview of the Project](assets/preview-1.jpg)
 ![Preview of the Project](assets/preview-2.jpg)